NRI Botanical Lab · Stovehouse,

 Roman Chamomile

 Sourced from Paris, summer harvest.
 Lighter and more floral than German chamomile.
-A different plant entirely, worth knowing.
+Fragrant, soothing, and absolutely useful for just about any skin condition.

 Single Origin